Darkbat91/POSHinga/README.md

 # POSHinga
 Powershell way to Send Checks to an ICINGA host

-This is used on my Servers to send host checks to an ICINGA server and can be utalized by any computer running powershell 4.0 or Higher.
+This is used on my Servers to send host checks to an ICINGA server and can be utilized by any computer running powershell 4.0 or Higher.
    - 4 is needed due to the JSON conversions and the invoke-webrequest.
 It can be downloaded from microsft at the below url